Shuffle/Shuffle-docs/docs/configuration.md

 ```

 If the list is empty, or you see any of the "replicas" have 0/1, then something is wrong.
 In case of any swarm issues, contact us at [support@shuffler.io](mailto:support@shuffler.io) or contact your account representative.

+If you get EOFs or timeouts for workers in machine B, look [here](https://shuffler.io/docs/troubleshooting#TLS_timeout_error/Timeout_Errors/EOF_Errors).

 ![](Aspose.Words.81096d25-bbff-47b2-a5ee-1ac38ad8ca4e.001.jpeg)